erondpowell/directus/docs/app/content/collections.md

 	<source src="https://cdn.directus.io/docs/v9/app-guide/content/content-collections/content-collections-20220415A/view-archived-items.mp4" type="video/mp4" />
 </video>

-The no-code app allows you to hide archived Items, display them alongside other Items, or display archived Items only.
+The Directus no-code app enables you to hide archived Items, display them alongside other Items, or display archived Items only.
 To learn how to archive an Item, see our guide on the [Item Page](/app/content/items/#archive-an-item).
 To change whether an archived Item is displayed, follow the steps below.